 - After moving to Melbourne in 2009, she established her private practice, providing consultations, corporate presentations, workshops and developing recipes for a number of online women’s health platforms and food businesses.
 In 2019 she relocated to Adelaide (her hometown), where she now runs her private practice.

 - Alongside nutrition practice she’s also been involved in Farmers’ Market Management (both in Adelaide and Melbourne).
 The benefits of buying and eating fresh local food (wherever possible) are endless – for our community, economy, environment, health and wellbeing.

 - As a lover of flowers and nature she also occasionally freelances as a florist.
 This hobby turned into a side business years ago after completing part time study and work in the industry.
 Experience with flowers has enriched her knowledge and understanding of the natural world, seasonal change and the many benefits (including health benefits) of working with and being surrounded by nature.
-She now incorporates floral design and certain aspects of floristry into her nutrition practice, cooking techniques and recipes.
+She now incorporates certain elements of floristry into her nutrition practice, retreats and workshops.